alteryx/open_source_demos/README.md

 * We automatically generate 150+ features using Deep Feature Synthesis and selected the 20 most important features for predictive modeling
 * We build a pipeline that it can be reused for numerous prediction problem (you can try this yourself!)
-* We quickly develop a model on a subset of the data and validate on the entire dataset in a scalabe manner using [Dask](http://dask.pydata.org/en/latest/).
+* We quickly develop a model on a subset of the data and validate on the entire dataset in a scalable manner using [Dask](http://dask.pydata.org/en/latest/).

 ## Read the tutorial